-[Nonretroactive as of January 1, 1993] [Nonretroactive as of January 1, 2005] (Added 1992) (Amended 2004)
+[Nonretroactive as of January 1, 1993] [Nonretroactive as of January 1, 2005]

 - S.1.13.
 Vehicle On-Board Weighing Systems: Vehicle in Motion.
 When the vehicle is in motion, a vehicle on-board weighing system shall either: - (a) be accurate; or - (b) inhibit the weighing operation.
 (Added 1993) - S.2.
+Design of Balance, Tare, Level, Damping, and Arresting Mechanisms.

+S.2.1.
+Zero-Load Adjustment.

+S.2.1.1.
+General. - A scale shall be equipped with means by which the zero-load balance may be adjusted.
+Any loose material used for this purpose shall be enclosed so that it cannot shift in position and alter the balance condition of the scale.

+Except for an initial zero-setting mechanism, an automatic zero adjustment outside the limits specified in S.2.1.3.
+Scales Equipped with an Automatic Zero-Tracking Mechanism is prohibited.
+(Amended 2010)

-Design of Balance, Tare, Level, Damping, and Arresting Mechanisms. - S.2.1.
-Zero-Load Adjustment. - S.2.1.1.
-General.
-A scale shall be equipped with means by which the zero-load balance may be adjusted.
-Any loose material used for this purpose shall be enclosed so that it cannot shift in position and alter the balance condition of the scale. - S.2.1.2.
-Scales used in Direct Sales.
-A manual zero-setting mechanism (except on a digital scale with an analog zero-adjustment mechanism with a range of not greater than one scale division) shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or it shall be enclosed in a cabinet.
+S.2.1.2.
+Scales used in Direct Sales. - A manual zero-setting mechanism (except on a digital scale with an analog zero-adjustment mechanism with a range of not greater than one scale division) shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or it shall be enclosed in a cabinet.
 Except on Class I or II scales, a balance ball shall either meet this requirement or not itself be rotatable.

-A semiautomatic zero-setting mechanism shall be operable or accessible only by a tool outside of and separate from this mechanism or it shall be enclosed in a cabinet, or it shall be operable only when the indication is stable within:
+A semiautomatic zero-setting mechanism shall be operable or accessible only by a tool outside of and separate from this mechanism or it shall be enclosed in a cabinet, or it shall be operable only when the indication is stable within plus or minus: